ShareFile

 Create a Project Using a Template (From the Project Creation Flow)

-2. Click on Create Project.
+2. Click Create project > From template.

 Your new project will automatically load with the predefined elements and structure from the selected template.